Spectro-Polarimetric High-Contrast Exoplanet Research: Science goals

 SPHERE is representative of a second generation of instruments devoted towards direct high-contrast imaging of exoplanets.
-These combine advanced adaptive optics with high-efficiency coronagraphs to attenuate glare from the host star.
+These instruments combine extreme adaptive optics with high-efficiency coronagraphs to correct for the atmospheric turbulence at high cadence and attenuate the glare from the host star.
 In addition, SPHERE employs differential imaging to exploit differences between planetary and stellar light in terms of its color or polarization.
 Other high-contrast imaging systems that are operational include Project 1640 at the Palomar Observatory and the Gemini Planet Imager at the Gemini South Telescope.
 The Large Binocular Telescope, equipped with a less advanced adaptive optics system, has successfully imaged a variety of extrasolar planets.

-SPHERE is targeted towards direct detection of Jupiter-sized and larger planets separated from their host stars by 1 to 100 AU.
+SPHERE is targeted towards direct detection of Jupiter-sized and larger planets separated from their host stars by 5 AU or more.
 Detecting and characterizing a large number of such planets should offer insight into planetary migration, the hypothetical process whereby hot Jupiters, which theory indicates cannot have formed as close to their host stars as they are found, migrate inwards from where they were formed in the protoplanetary disk.
 It is also hypothesized that massive distant planets should be numerous; the results from SPHERE should clarify the extent to which the current observed preponderance of closely orbiting hot Jupiters represents observational bias.
 SPHERE observations will focus on the following types of targets: